 The Peer Leader Academy (PLA) provides a foundation of professional development training and certification for peer leaders (tutors, mentors, undergraduate teaching assistants, etc.) who are employed in the College of Natural Sciences.
 Training involves the development of leadership and transferable skills that can be utilized in their current roles, in the classroom, and in their futures.
 Peer Leaders serve in meaningful roles and are a vital component of creating community within the college.

 Benefits: What will I gain through being a part of the Peer Leader Academy?

-In order to attain Level I (Basic) certification, CNS Peer Leaders complete:
+In order to attain Level I SEED certification, CNS Peer Leaders need to:

 - Attend a CNS PLA New Student Employee Kickoff Event (only for new student employees) in August or January.

 - Have worked 240 hours of employment in a student title at the university